Public Health & Medical Logistics

 Contact: Lanette Sorensen at email@example.com or 435-994-1277

-The Utah Department of Health, Bureau of Emergency Medical Services and Preparedness is proud to support the National Disaster Medical System (NDMS) UT-1 DMAT.
+The Utah Department of Health and Human Services, Office of Emergency Medical Services and Preparedness is proud to support the National Disaster Medical System (NDMS) UT-1 DMAT.
 During disasters and emergencies – and even during large-scale national security events – the need for medical care can quickly overwhelm the system.
 DMATs may be deployed to get people the medical care they need when seconds count.
 Whether they are responding to a hurricane, flood or other natural disaster; protecting health and saving lives in the wake of a terrorist attack or man-made disaster; providing support in the wake of a disease outbreak; or supporting a major event like the Presidential Inauguration, DMAT members provide care that matters.

 Additional information and how to join: